Program Purpose & Structure

 The PGY1 pharmacy residency program builds on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification and eligible for postgraduate year two (PGY2) pharmacy residency training.

 Our PGY1 Residency Program offers a blend of structure and flexibility to create a well-rounded, engaging clinical experience.
-Following a 4-week orientation to the department, residents rotate through nine, five-week long block experiences composed of 5 core (required) rotations and 3 resident-selected elective rotations.
+After a 4-week orientation to the department, residents spend nine weeks on our uniquely designed Mega MedSurg experience where the resident will rotate through covering a medical floor, a surgical floor and rounding with our Family Medicine Residency team.
+Following this, our residents complete seven, five-week long block experiences composed of three core (required) rotations and four resident-selected elective rotations.
 Residents also complete longitudinal experiences with activities designed to foster the growth of the resident.
-All resident learning experiences, both rotational and longitudinal, are designed to align with the American Society of Health-System Pharmacists four required competency areas: (R1) Patient care, (R2) Advancing Practice and Improving Patient Care, (R3) Leadership and Management, and (R4) Teaching, Education and Dissemination of Knowledge.
+All resident learning experiences, both rotational and longitudinal, are designed to align with the American Society of Health-System Pharmacists four required competency areas: (R1) Patient care, (R2) Practice Advancement, (R3) Leadership, and (R4) Teaching and Education.

 Block Experiences